About the foundation

 Act & Support

-Our mission is to help science move forward, and bring hope of healing and restored vision to those affected.
+Our mission : to advance science and bring the hope of a cure and of restored—or at least preserved—vision to those affected.

 Donate